xkazm04/guides-virtual/docs/How-to-send-a-Bitcoin-blockchain-transaction-from-a-virtual-account.md

 ---

 When you work with Tatum Virtual Accounts, you can perform instant transactions between virtual accounts which are not written to the underlying blockchain.
-But every once in a while, you need to synchronize some of the transactions to the blockchain.
-In this case, you have to perform a virtual-account-to-blockchain transaction.
+But every once and a while, you need to synchronize some of the transactions to the blockchain.
+In this case, you have to perform a virtual account-to-blockchain transaction.
 As a prerequisite, you must have a virtual account with credited blockchain transactions available.

 This type of transaction consists of 3 steps:
 - [Create a withdrawal transaction](../virtualAccounts/b3A6MjgwOTI1Njk-create-withdrawal) - this will perform a virtual account transaction from the source account.
 It will debit the amount from the source account.